Gane02x/Responsive-Landing-Page/README.md

 ## Getting Started
 1. extract the ZIP file to get the full experience
-2. run the html file in your browser to see how it running
+2. run the html file in your browser to see it running
 3. download a code editor to open the files and have a detailed insight of the code
 4. open the files in your code editor(f.e.
 Visual studio code)